telerik/ajax-docs/api/server/Telerik.Web.UI/MultiDayViewSettings.md

 ## Properties

-###  HeaderDateFormat `String`

-Gets or sets the mult-day header date format string.

-#### Remarks
-For additional information, please read this
-            MSDN article.

 ###  ColumnHeaderDateFormat `String`

 Gets or sets the multi-day header column date format string.

-#### Remarks
-For additional information, please read this
-            MSDN article.

-###  NumberOfDays `Int32`

-Gets or sets the number of visible days in multi-day view.

-###  UserSelectable `Boolean`

-Gets or sets a value indicating whether to render a tab for the current view in the view chooser.

-###  HeaderDateFormat `String`

-Gets or sets the week header date format string.

 #### Remarks
 For additional information, please read this